The 10 Selected Productions

 Being Johanna and playing Johanna: Ewelina Marciniak and Joanna Bednarczyk dissect Schiller’s canonical text and look for the facets of the historical, literary and mythical character.

 Due to illness in the ensemble, the performances of “Die Jungfrau von Orleans” took place as a film/theatre performance.
-For information on ticket price refunds, please visit our ticket page.

 - 1 h 55 min, no interval

 - In German, with English surtitles; Tue 10.5. with German audio description

 - For ages 16 and over

 Schiller’s drama was first performed in 1801 and presents Jeanne d’Arc as a farmer’s daughter who sets out on the divine mission of turning the French army’s crumbling fortunes of war against the English.
 But who is the Johanna behind the myth?
 In her adaptation, dramaturg Joanna Bednarczyk examines the text from a present-day feminist perspective.
 Director Ewelina Marciniak and her cast describe Johanna’s path with subtly tuned choreographic, audio-visual and musical devices as a process of emancipation.

 Statement of the jury